rghunter/navi-notify/README.md

 Simply install the egg (sudo python setup.py install) and execute "start-navi"

-to notify, simply call notify <hostname> from any other machine (you have to install this on the client as well.
+NOTE: this requires pygame, which at least on ubuntu, is MUCH easier to install from the package repo vs pip (apt-get install python-pygame_ to notify, simply call notify <hostname> from any other machine (you have to install this on the client as well).

 There is also a basic directory, you can call notify <name> and it the client will attempt to lookup the persons computer.